gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 Let's say a massive cyclone hit an *AZ*, what do you think will happen?

-Well, the location for each *AZ* has been chosen such that they are at least 60 miles apart!
+Well, the location for each *AZ* has been chosen such that they are at least 60 miles (96.56 km) apart!
 So even if an *AZ* goes down due to some catastrophe, there is a very low chance that same would hit another *AZ*.
 Thus, there are multiple *AZs* to act as a backup for any failed *AZ*.

-This hierarchy of *Regions, AZs, and Datacenters* can be seen in the below illustration,
+This hierarchy of *Regions, AZs, and Data Centers* can be seen in the below illustration,
 ![](assets/img/P004/01_01.png)

 ---